 During this period, it is important that you follow the rehabilitation plan on the following page.
 Following your rehabilitation plan will help to prevent further injury and help to improve your function.
 Completing the exercises is important to prevent your shoulder from becoming stiff.
 It is advisable to take your pain killers as prescribed to enable you to complete your exercises.

-Use your sling (if provided) for up to three weeks for comfort only.
-You may find it more comfortable to sleep propped up with pillows initially.
+Please keep your sling on for the first two weeks to allow the soft tissues to settle.
+You may find it more comfortable to sleep propped up with pillows.